 Are you ready to get serious with your online t-shirt business and start selling?
 Then it’s time to upgrade or pick a pricing plan!

-Sellfy has four different subscription plans:
+Sellfy has three different subscription plans:

 - Starter—for creators who want to sell an unlimited number of products, get access to 2000 email credits, and use a custom domain.

 - Business—for creators who have high sales volumes and want a white-label store, store design migration, cart abandonment, product upselling, and 10,000 email credits.